mina86/image-decompose/README.md

 ## CMY and CMYK

-![Decomposition of the Lenna test image into cyan, magenta and yellow channels](out/lenna-cmy.webp)
+![An photo with its decomposition into cyan, magenta and yellow channels](out/umbrella-sky-cmy.webp)

-![Decomposition of the Lenna test image into cyan, magenta, yellow and black channels](out/lenna-cmyk.webp)
+![An photo with its decomposition into cyan, magenta, yellow and black channels](out/umbrella-sky-cmyk.webp)

 CMY and CMYK colour models are subtractive.
 This is demonstrated by the channels being ‘inverses’ of the image.
 The less cyan the image